 In the years after the 1979 revolution, there has been less talk of Tehran's Shahr-e no (red-light district) but it is still possible to find people with past associations to the district.
 More than 40 years after its demolition, I interviewed one of the women who worked there.
 Moones, now 60, worked in the district with her mother from the age of 13.

 Olga Tokarczuk (born in 1962) is a Polish writer and the recipient of the 2018 Nobel Prize in literature.
 Her writings address issues such as identity crises, the passage of time, the finite nature of life, the ethnic and religious minorities of Poland and their way of life, women's rights, animal rights and the overall narratives and stories of people that are less heard.

 What is the nature of people's interest in the history of architecture?
-In my view, the general public prefer to move beyond the sites as a whole and learn exciting and relatable stories about them.
-Thus, devising factual and engaging narratives that inspire empathy and appreciation for historical buildings is central in shaping a public history of architecture.
+In my view, the general public prefer to move beyond the physical structure and discover the stories behind them.
+Thus, devising factual and engaging narratives that inspire empathy and appreciation for historical constructions is essential in building a public history of architecture.

 From the 1900s and with the construction of the first modern street in Rasht (Pahlavi Street, now Imam Khomeini Street), leisure moved from nature to the city.
 With no electricity in most parts of Rasht, the streetlights and the various shops and window displays added to the attraction and fascination, making leisure a more accessible feature of daily city life.

 Differentiating between writings on the history of literature on the one hand and historical fiction on the other is a complex task which brings us back to a central epistemological debate : To what extent should literature be a medium of historical reflection?
 What is the significance or influence of historical knowledge in understanding works of literature?